 Instructions

-- In a small bowl, mix together the flaxseed and water and set aside.
+- In a large bowl, mix together the flaxseed and water and set aside until it thickens into a gel, about 10 minutes.

-- In a bowl combine the whole wheat flour, salt, baking soda, baking powder, pumpkin pie spice, and unsweetened shredded coconut.
-Put about ¼ cup of the mixture into a separate bowl and toss the diced apple and chopped pecans in it until all pieces are coated with the flour mixture.
+- In a separate bowl combine the all-purpose flour, oat flour, salt, baking soda, baking powder, pumpkin pie spice, and unsweetened shredded coconut.
+Set aside.

 Tamara Johnson says